-Water flows along the Santa Clara River in the River Village area during the survey period are largely attributable to the tertiary treated effluent releases from the WRP No. 32 and further upstream (adjacent to Bouquet Canyon Road Bridge) from WRP No. 26.
+Water flows along the Santa Clara River in the Newhall Ranch area during the survey period are largely attributable to the tertiary treated effluent releases from the WRP No. 32 and further upstream (adjacent to Bouquet Canyon Road Bridge) from WRP No. 26.
 Fluctuating flow rates and water levels from WRP releases may also be a factor in affecting suitable breeding habitat in the river.

 Non-native predators can also be a contributing factor to the reduction of arroyo toad in the region.
-This year numerous African clawed frog tadpoles, juveniles and adults were observed in pools adjacent to flowing channels.
-This predatory species appears to be increasing in number in the Santa Clara River watershed.
-African clawed frogs have been observed preying on various life stages of arroyo toad including eggs, larvae, and adults (Ramirez 2000).
+Though it was noted that bullfrogs and African clawed frogs were not recorded within the Newhall Ranch survey area.
+Ongoing eradication efforts may have temporarily reduced numbers of predatory amphibian species within the area.
+However, these predatory species are currently known from the immediate vicinity, and sometimes they can occur in great numbers, which results in adverse impacts to the arroyo toad (if historically present in the area).
+These frogs have been observed preying on various life stages of arroyo toad including eggs, larvae, and adults (Ramirez 2000).
 Non-native fishes feeding on larval and juvenile arroyo toad have also been recorded (Sweet 1992).
 Several predatory species of non-native fish are known from the Santa Clara River system.
 Though none was directly observed during the survey effort, it is likely they still occur and pose a threat to breeding toads.

 Native predators also contribute to reduce numbers of arroyo toad in a given area.
-Two-striped garter snake and southwestern pond turtle are both known from the Santa Clara River within the River Village vicinity.
+Two-striped garter snake and southwestern pond turtle were observed in both of the Newhall Ranch survey zones.
 Though declining in numbers themselves, when either of these two species encounters a breeding pool of arroyo toad tadpoles, they can significantly impact that population.
 Wading birds such as herons and egrets also have a potential to significantly impact tadpole populations.